How to complete a Fire Risk Assessment

 Our own Fire Risk Assessments are divided into three areas, click here to find out more.

-If you’re finding it laborious or you’re unsure exactly what needs documenting, it is generally a sign that you should seek help with your assessment.
+If you’re finding self-assessment laborious or you’re unsure exactly what needs documenting, it is generally a sign that you should seek help with your assessment.

 How often does an assessment need to be carried out?